cap-js/docs/node.js/messaging.md

 ```
 ::: tip
 The messages are sent once the transaction is successful.
-Per default, a persistent outbox is used.See [Messaging - Outbox](./outbox) for more information.
+Per default, a persistent outbox is used.
+See [Messaging - Outbox](./outbox) for more information.
 :::

 ## Receiving Events